Best practices for ensuring top-notch collaboration with your whole team.

 Here’s a common scenario: You’re the board maestro orchestrating collaborative masterpieces.
 You always want to be in the know on all the board’s activity so you add yourself to cards left and right.
 Hold on a minute, Mozart—there’s a better way.

-In fact, you can even subscribe to individual lists or an entire Trello board, which can be a real productivity enhancer for some workflows.
+In fact, you can even watch individual lists or an entire Trello board, which can be a real productivity enhancer for some workflows.

 Make sure that communication across different apps doesn’t become siloed with Power-Ups.
 Connect the apps and services that you rely on, like Google Drive or Salesforce, to your Trello boards to bring the information you need right into your workflow.